tannie/LudoWebsite/pages/index.rst

 .. link:
 .. description:

+Stay tuned for info about Ludo 2025!

-Ludo is an event held at the Esperanto-Stacio in Halbe (just outside Berlin) on 6-9 September 2024.
-This will be an extended videogame weekend in which we'll play everything from modern to retro game systems.
-For example, we'll play VR together on the Meta Quest 3 and local multiplayer on the Xbox Series S. Enjoy a 2-player modern dance pad experience similar to Dance Dance Revolution.
-As for retro, we'll have systems from Pong to Nintendo GameCube.
+Ludo is an annual event held at the Esperanto-Stacio in Halbe (just outside Berlin) from 2021-2024.
+This is an extended videogame weekend where we play everything from modern to retro game systems.
+For example, we play VR together on the Meta Quest 3 and local multiplayer on the Xbox Series S. Enjoy a 2-player modern dance pad experience similar to Dance Dance Revolution.
+As for retro, we have systems from Pong to Nintendo GameCube.
 We also have a 4K projector on a 100" screen for an epic local multiplayer gaming experience that's hard to get anywhere else!

-Special Guest: Russ from Retro Game Corps
+2024 Special Guest: Russ from Retro Game Corps
 -----------------------------------------

 .. image:: /images/russ.thumbnail.jpg